dzurikmiroslav/esp32-evse-docs/docs/20-software/AT-Commands.md

 OK
 ```

-> **Note**
+!!! note
-> After enabling access point mode, if there's no client connected within 1 minute, access point mode will be disabled.
+    After enabling access point mode, if there's no client connected within 1 minute, access point mode will be disabled.

 ### AT+WIFISTACONN